CRCibernetica/simple_fsm/README.md

 # CircuitPython Finite State Machine Documentation

 This document describes the implementation of a non-blocking robot behavior controller using a custom `simple_fsm` library.
-The code manages two distinct behaviors: **Moving Forward** (with a status light blink) and **Avoiding** (a timed wait state).
+The example code manages two distinct behaviors: **Moving Forward** (with a status light blink) and **Avoiding** (a timed wait state).

 ## 1. The `simple_fsm.py` Library Guide